 TRE's ultimate parent undertaking and controlling party is Berkshire Hathaway Inc., a company incorporated in Delaware, USA and headquartered in Omaha, Nebraska, USA.
 Berkshire Hathaway is listed on the New York Stock Exchange.
 Further information on Berkshire Hathaway is available at www.berkshirehathaway.com.

-In addition to TRC and Berkshire Hathaway, Transatlantic Holdings, Inc. ("TRH"), incorporated in Delaware, USA and Alleghany, also incorporated in Delaware and TRH's immediate parent, are indirect parents and holders of qualifying holdings in TRE.
+In addition to TRC and Berkshire Hathaway, Transatlantic Holdings, Inc. ("TRH"), incorporated in Delaware, USA and Alleghany Corporation ("Alleghany"), also incorporated in Delaware USA and TRH's immediate parent, are indirect parents and controllers of TRE.